Modeling the Progenitor Stars of Observed IIP Supernovae: Conclusion

 \section{Conclusion}

 We present a comprehensive study on the origins of SNe IIP, shedding light on the physical properties of their progenitor stars by examining the impact of multiple stellar factors such as metallicity, mass, rotation, and explosion.
 Through fitting over 15 observed SNe IIP; most of them have best-fit models to explain their physical origins.
-We can conclude that most progenitors stem from moderate-massed MS between $13\;-\;20\Msun$ with $\Omega$ between 0.1 to 0.4.
-For explosion, over half of SN carries a low explosion energy ($0.6\foe$) and small-massed nickel in the iron core ($0.02\Msun$).
-The simulated plateau-phase LCs roughly align with actual observations but still have some discrepancies.
+We can conclude that most progenitors stem from moderate-massed MS between $13\;-\;20\;\Msun$ with $\Omega$ between 0.1 to 0.4.
+For explosion, over half of SN carries a low explosion energy ($0.6\;\foe$) and $0.02\;\Msun$ \Ni.
+The LCs from our models roughly align with observations but with minor discrepancies.
 Issues may stem from an amount of $M_{\rm Ni}$, various stellar parameters ($Z$, $\Omega$, yields), and micro-physics of stellar evolution, such as nuclear burning and explosion mechanisms.

 Our simulations demonstrate that high-metallicity stars lead to accelerated evolution and enhanced mass loss, while rotation ($\Omega$) dominates at low metallicity.
-Higher $Z$ and $\Omega$ levels accelerate the burning of \Ox\ and \Si, affecting the final yields of SNe.
+Higher $Z$ and $\Omega$ accelerate the burning of \Ox\ and \Si, affecting the final yields of SNe.
 Rapidly rotating models induce strong mixing that dredges the heavy elements to the stellar surface and contributes to mass loss via radiative-driven wind.
 Various stellar factors intricately shape the LC of a SN.

-For observational signatures, the higher initial mass of the progenitor star leads to longer plateaus due to increased photon diffusion time and ejecta mass, while rapidly rotating stars exhibit enhanced convective mixing and mass loss, potentially affecting the brightness and duration of the LC.
+For the observational signatures of SNe IIP, more massive progenitors result in longer plateaus of their LCs due to massive ejecta, while rapidly rotating stars exhibit enhanced convective mixing and mass loss, potentially affecting the LCs.
 The higher metallicity model forms more like a broad peak feature than a plateau in LC due to the reduced hydrogen envelope through mass loss.
-Explosion energy determines initial luminosity and plateau duration, with higher energies yielding more luminous and shorter plateaus due to faster ejecta. \Ni\ production influences late-time luminosity, with larger masses causing slower declines and extended plateaus due to radioactive decay.
+Explosion energy determines the early luminosity and plateau duration, with higher energies yielding more luminous and shorter plateaus due to faster ejecta. \Ni\ production influences late-time luminosity in which larger \Ni\ mass extends the plateau duration.